- About Us

 At Paul, Weiss, Julie was a key member of the team representing Edith Windsor in her historic challenge to the Defense of Marriage Act (DOMA), where the Supreme Court ruled that DOMA is unconstitutional.
 She also represented thousands of individuals in an action brought against the Governor of the State of New York and other New York officials challenging the State's practice of segregating individuals with mental illness in institutional adult homes.
 After more than a decade of litigation, Julie helped negotiate a landmark settlement ending the State's discriminatory practices.
-Julie continued her work at Pfizer, where she served as the global Pro Bono Lead, expanding the Company's legal pro bono programs throughout the world.
+Julie continued her work at Pfizer, where she served as the global Pro Bono Lead, significantly expanding the Company's legal pro bono programs throughout the world.
 She also served as a member of Pfizer’s Global LGBT Colleague Council.

 Julie is a frequent speaker on civil rights issues and pro bono work, and she has won awards for her public interest advocacy, including the Legal Aid Society’s Pro Bono Publico Award and Immigration Equality’s Safe Haven Award for Excellence in Pro Bono Representation.
 She works closely with Time’s Up and the Time’s Up Legal Defense Fund to combat workplace discrimination and sexual assault and is also a founding board member of H.A.B.I.T., a company that provides innovative workplace training designed to create a more respectful, inclusive, and productive work culture.
 Julie has also co-authored numerous articles and amicus briefs on reproductive rights and LGBTQ+ rights issues.

-Julie serves on the board of the Gay Men's Health Crisis, where she is the Chair of the Governance Committee (former Chair of Audit).
+Julie serves on the board of the Gay Men's Health Crisis, where she is the Chair of the Governance Committee.
 She also serves on the board of New York Lawyers for the Public Interest.
 Previously, she represented Pfizer as a member of the Advisory Council for The Duke Conferences.
 Julie was recently named Managing Partner of the Year at Corporate Counsel’s 2019 Women, Influence & Power in Law Awards; a Notable LGBTQ Leader and Executive, Notable Woman in Law, and a 40 Under 40 Rising Business Star by Crain's New York, a Leading Lawyer in America by Lawdragon500, and a 40 & Under Hot List member by Benchmark Litigation.